jailsonsb2/MusicInfoAPI/README.md

 i use Deezer API / Apple Music API / Spotify API

 visit : https://developer.spotify.com/dashboard/
-to create your client ID & Client Secret
+to create your client ID & Client Secret if you want to use spotify API.